mignarda.com

-Choral Workshops Concert Programs House Concerts Lecture/Recitals Weddings
+Concert Programs House Concerts Master Classes & Choral Workshops Weddings

 We thrive on the challenge of creating thoughtfully tailored presentations to fit the setting and the audience.
 As our list of appearances indicates, we’ve worked with educators to create interdisciplinary programs for audiences ranging from K - 12 to graduate students in specialized seminars.